harper-yuan/SemiHoRGod/README.md

-# HoRGod
+# SemiHoRGod

-This directory contains the implementation of the HoRGod fair protocol.
+This directory contains the implementation of the SemiHoRGod fair protocol.
 The protocol is implemented in C++17 and [CMake](https://cmake.org/) is used as the build system.

 ## External Dependencies